 \subsection{Ablation Study}

-\textbf{Effectiveness of each component.} We ablate certain module of \textbf{TRIDENT} to evaluate the contribution of each module on MIT-States, as it is the most common used dataset.
-The ablation results are reported in Table \ref{tab:ablation-a}.
-From this table, we gain the following observations.
+We ablate the components of \textbf{TRIDENT} on MIT-States to evaluate their contributions.
+From the ablation results in Table~\ref{tab:ablation-a}, we gain the following observations.

+1) \textbf{TRIDENT} outperforms the models without using patch and \texttt{[CLS]} features, indicating that both patch and \texttt{[CLS]} features are crucial, with patch features contributing more.

-1) Both \textit{w/o condition\_masks} model and \textit{w/o FAAs} model perform worse than \textbf{TRIDENT}, which validates the importance of extracting the multi-granularity features and filtering out the background noise, respectively.
+2) Both \textit{w/o FAAs} and \textit{w/o condition\_masks} models perform worse than \textbf{TRIDENT}, which validates the importance of filtering out the background noise and extracting the multi-granularity features, respectively.

-2) \textbf{TRIDENT} surpasses \textit{w/o word\_expanding} model and \textit{w/o attribute\_smoothing} model on the $Unseen$ metric, yet falls short of them on the $Seen$ metric.
-The difference between \textbf{TRIDENT} and the \textit{w/o word\_expanding} model stems from its more thorough disentanglement, which enhances the recognition of unseen images while weakens the identification of seen images.
-The disparity between \textbf{TRIDENT} and the \textit{w/o attribute\_smoothing} model arises from attribute smoothing, which diminishes the confidence of the model in seen compositions, facilitating its generalization to unseen compositions.
-However, the improvement of \textbf{TRIDENT} over these two models on $AUC$ and $HM$ indicates the effectiveness of word expanding and label smoothing strategy.
+3) \textbf{TRIDENT} surpasses \textit{w/o word\_expanding} model and \textit{w/o attribute\_smoothing} model on the $Unseen$ metric, yet falls short of them on the $Seen$ metric.
+The difference between our model and the \textit{w/o word\_expanding} model stems from its more thorough disentanglement, which enhances the recognition of unseen compositions while weakening the identification of seen ones.
+The disparity between our model and the \textit{w/o attribute\_smoothing} model arises from attribute smoothing, which diminishes the overconfidence of the model in seen compositions, facilitating its generalization to unseen ones.
+However, the improvement of our model over these two models on $AUC$ and $HM$ indicates the effectiveness of the word expanding and label smoothing strategy.

-3) \textbf{TRIDENT} outperforms \textit{w/o} $\mathcal{L}_{attr} + \mathcal{L}_{obj}$ model on all metrics, confirming that the attribute-object disentanglement module is highly advantageous for generalization from seen compositions to unseen compositions.
+4) \textbf{TRIDENT} outperforms \textit{w/o} $\mathcal{L}_{attr} + \mathcal{L}_{obj}$ model on all metrics, confirming that the attribute-object disentanglement module is highly advantageous for generalization from seen compositions to unseen compositions.

-4) w/o $\mathcal{L}_{ortho}$ model is inferior to \textbf{TRIDENT}, which suggests the designed orthogonal regularization is helpful to guarantee different features extract different information.
+5) w/o $\mathcal{L}_{ortho}$ model is inferior to \textbf{TRIDENT}, which suggests that the designed orthogonal regularization is helpful to guarantee that different features extract different visual information.